VU-Course-Business-Simulation/DESVU/README.md

 ## Authors

-Created for teaching discrete event simulation at Vrije Universiteit Amsterdam.
+Created by Joost Berkhout, Assistant Professor at Vrije Universiteit Amsterdam, for teaching discrete event simulation.

 ---

 ## Acknowledgments

-Inspired by classic DES frameworks like SimPy (Python) and SSJ (Java), adapted for C++ education.
+Inspired by the SSJ (Stochastic Simulation in Java) library, adapted for C++ education.